f4b6a3/tsid-creator/README.md

 TSID Creator
 ======================================================

-A Java library for generating TSIDs (Time Sortable Identifier).
+This is a Java library for Time Sortable Identifier.

-It brings together some ideas from [Twitter's Snowflake](https://github.com/twitter-archive/snowflake/tree/snowflake-2010) and [ULID Spec](https://github.com/ulid/spec).
+It brings together ideas from [Twitter's Snowflake](https://github.com/twitter-archive/snowflake/tree/snowflake-2010) and [ULID Spec](https://github.com/ulid/spec).

-*   Generated in lexicographical order;
+In summary:

+*   Sorted by generation time;
 *   Can be stored as an integer of 64 bits;
 *   Can be stored as a string of 13 chars;
 *   String format is encoded to [Crockford's base32](https://www.crockford.com/base32.html);
-*   String format is URL safe and case insensitive;
+*   String format is URL safe, is case insensitive, and has no hyphens;
-*   It is shorter than UUID, ULID and KSUID.
+*   Shorter than UUID, ULID and KSUID.

 Read [Snowflake ID](https://en.wikipedia.org/wiki/Snowflake_ID) on Wikipedia.